Origami language syntax

 Lambdas (unnamed functions)

-You can define an unnamed lambda function with an = equals sign.
+You can create the simplest form of a lambda function with an = equals sign:

 =expression